 - If you have an outstanding balance that is larger than the Reverse Mortgage Principal Limit can cover, there are 2 outcomes.
 You come in with the money needed to cover the difference or you spent money on Counseling and an Appraisal for a loan that never closes.

 - The home must meet minimum FHA standards and be considered “marketable”.
 If repairs are required by the appraiser, they may be required to be done prior to closing the loan and other repairs may be required to be completed within 6 months after the closing.
-Money may be “Set Aside” to insure that funds are available for home repair.
+Reverse mortgage proceeds may be “Set Aside” to insure that funds are available for home repair if required.

 - Having a collection is not the same thing as “hoarding”.
-Collections are fine, hoarding is not fine.
-We’ve been involved in a few transactions where the homeowner was not able to show the appraiser/inspector that the home in a marketable condition.
+Collections are fine, hoarding is not.
+If hoarding is an issue, the appraiser/inspector may find the home does not meet FHA’s standards for safety, health, and/or a marketability.

-- Some of the stories we’ve heard about the home stolen by the homeowner by the bank are as elusive as the Chupacabra in New Mexico.
-But everyone loves a scary story, so they keep getting told.
+- “My neighbor has a cousin who’s friend had a reverse mortgage and…” Stories are told about the lender’s intent to “steal the home” from a senior homeowner.
+They would be laughable if they weren’t so harmful and inaccurate.
+But, everyone loves a scary story, so these stories keep getting told.
 There is a lot of confusion and misinformation about the HECM reverse mortgage program and this causes some people to dismiss the one program that could have genuinely helped and made a positive impact on their lives.
-So, unless your neighbor or friend is a CRMP, we recommend that you get information from an experienced professional and not from a Storyteller.
+So, unless your neighbor or friend is a CRMP, we recommend that you get accurate information from an experienced professional and not from a storyteller.